 Trust Scullion LAW to help you move with confidence.
 We want to create a positive experience for you when you buy your first home.
 We know how exciting getting on the property ladder can be and we also understand this is probably going to be one of the most significant purchases of your life.
 It should be an enjoyable time, therefore it is crucial to get expert property law advice that you can trust.

 We have years of experience and we pride ourselves on regular, clear communication.
 We will help you through every stage of the buying process to make it as stress-free as possible.
 To help you get started, we have created a useful First Time Buyers Guide which you can print off to keep yourself on track.
 Timescales and complexities can vary depending on individual cases, as each client is unique.
 That is why our service is bespoke.
 We will tailor our service to suit your needs and we will do everything we can to complete on time, answering any questions you have along the way.
+We also offer minutes of agreement for first time buyers looking to protect their investments.
+We are also proud to continue working closely with Mortgage Advice Brokerage in Partick who can offer you expert advice on your mortgage.

 If you are using a deposit, it is important that you tell us at the beginning where the money is coming from e.g. gift from family or personal savings and provide evidence of the ‘source of funds’ such